 Automagically purge via the Servebolt Optimizer plugin

-The setup of Servebolt Optimizer for WordPress and the Cloudflare Cache Purge feature is really simple, and can be done via wp-admin or by using the really simple WP-CLI commands that comes with the plugin.
-The Servebolt Optimizer also allows for customization through filters and actions if you have a site specific need that the plugin does not automatically handle.
+The setup of Servebolt Optimizer for WordPress and the Cloudflare Cache Purge feature is really simple and can be done via wp-admin or by using the really simple WP-CLI commands that come with the plugin.
+The Servebolt Optimizer also allows for customization through filters and actions if you have a site-specific need that the plugin does not automatically handle.

 How to verify that HTML caching is working